boostkpi/docs.github.io/docs/api/index.md

   loser: [
     ...
   ],
-  dimensionCost: [ // Costs associated with including particular dimensions in the summary, higher is more important
+  // Costs associated with including particular dimensions in the summary,
+  //  higher is more important
+  dimensionCost: [
     {
       dimensionName: "dim1",
       cost: 1000